NCAR/HPCFL_CloudBursting/README.md

 output = json
 ```

-### other clouds
+### Other Clouds
-- other clouds are easily added one simply needs to:
+- Other clouds are easily added one simply needs to:
   1. Create a package for that cloud that implements a struct that fills the utils.Instance interface
   2. Update terraform.{Info,Add} function switch statments to support new cloud
   3. Update salt to do the rest of the provisioning neccesarry for the new instance types